 New technology in Architecture, Engineering, & Construction

-There are numerous technological innovations that have vastly changed the way architects, engineers, and others approach the built environment.
-Cove.tool is a software platform on a mission to identify and aggregate as many of these developments to make the fastest, most comprehensive, and most intuitive building performance platform on the market.
+There are numerous technological innovations that have vastly changed the way architects, engineers, and others approach the built environment. cove.tool is a software platform on a mission to identify and aggregate as many of these developments to make the fastest, most comprehensive, and most intuitive building performance platform on the market.
 One way in which this is made possible and convenient for both the user and the cove.tool team is by being a web app.
 Check out how cove.tool web app platform allows the software to constantly evolve and stay relevant.

 What is a web app?

 A web application or "web app" is a software program that runs on a web server.
 Unlike traditional desktop applications, which are launched by your operating system, web apps are accessed through a web browser.
-Web apps have several advantages over the traditional ACE standard desktop applications.
+Web apps have several advantages over the traditional AEC standard desktop applications.
 Below are key advantages of being a web application.

 Cloud Hosting and Computing